Oklahoma Licensing Overview for a Cosmetologist

 What are some training programs available for cosmetologist?

 How long is a license good for and when do I need to renew?

-Renew annually, on the last day of the licensee’s birthday month
+Renews annually, on the last day of the licensee’s birthday month.

 What are fees associated with licensing?